Image Amodal Completion: A Survey: DATASETS and EVALUATION

 Datasets play a key role in the development of the field of image amodal completion.
 High-quality datasets tend to improve the quality of the trained models and the accuracy of predictions.
 Yet there are relatively few datasets available for this emerging field.
 Although the image amodal completion task in general can be broken down into three subtasks and each subtask serves a different goal, the subtasks are sometimes inextricably intertwined.
 For example, amodal appearance completion often requires the support of amodal masks and order perception.
 Therefore, relevant datasets may be designed to support multiple subtasks at the same time.
 Fig.\ref{Fig.datasetexample} gives examples of amodal datasets with ground truth annotations for supporting image amodal completion tasks.

-In this section, we introduce popular datasets designed for image amodal completion and their main data collection methods, followed by a review of the common evaluation metrics adopted for each subtask.
+In this section, we first introduce the popular datasets designed for image amodal completion and their main data collection methods.
+We then review the common evaluation metrics adopted for each subtask and provide the latest benchmark results on the relevant amodal datasets.
+Finally, we discuss the out-of-distribution generalization of existing methods.